wuthree00/LLM-ChildTalk-prompt-engineering/README.md

 *   **/analyses**: Holds comparative analyses that draw conclusions from multiple experiments, such as comparing model performance across different parameters (eg. temperature) or prompt versions.
 *   **/experiments**: Contains detailed logs for each experimental run.
 Each file documents the model parameters, the specific prompt used, key excerpts from the raw output, and a qualitative analysis of the model's performance.
 *   **/performance-metrics**: Contains the rubrics, scoring methodologies, and quantitative results (eg. accuracy rates) used to formally evaluate model performance.
-*   **/prompt-refinements**: A version-controlled history of the master prompt file (`strategy_annotation_prompt.md`).
-Each entry documents the specific changes made based on the findings from the experiments.
+*   **/prompt-refinements**: A version-controlled log of all refinements made to the prompt engineering process.
+This includes documentation for:
+    *   Guideline Refinements: Changes to the master annotation guide (`strategy_annotation_prompt.md`).
+    *   Code Refinements: Changes to the prompt generation logic within the main Colab notebook.

 ## Project Status